ShmuelLa/Weighted-Graph/README.md

 ![alt text](WikiPictures/redgraph.gif)

-# Weighted Graph Java Implementation
+# :memo: Weighted Graph Java Implementation

 An implementation of a Weighted graph in java.
 This project implements three different interfaces introduced in our assignment: